Teaching Time & Telling the Time to KS1 & KS2: Your NEW Fail-Safe Step by Step Technique

 At this point the children are probably ready to read both hands on the same clock at the same time.
 Here, do the more usual worksheet practice (but still not expressing time as minutes to the hour).

-Final Step for Teaching Telling the time: Introducing minutes to the hour
+Telling the time at KS2: Teaching minutes to the hour

-In order to introduce minutes to the hour, make the link between quarter past, half past and the :15 and :30 versions.
+In order to begin teaching children minutes to the hour, make the link between quarter past, half past and the :15 and :30 versions.
 Then use :45 to point out the discrepancy.

 We say 45 minutes past 9 but a quarter to 10.
 On the cube clock, count in 5s anti clockwise from 12 back to 7, writing these numbers to form a third ring.